-Has your congregation undergone a senior or solo rabbinic transition as of July 1st, 2017?
-If so, your president (or president-elect) and new senior or solo rabbi are eligible to attend the 2017-18 URJ Shallat Transition Program and Retreat.
-Learn more.
+Will your congregation undergo a senior or solo rabbinic transition as of July 1st, 2018?
+If so, your president (or president-elect) and new senior or solo rabbi are eligible to attend the 2018-19 URJ Shallat Transition Program and Retreat.

 In July, many congregations begin or continue the process of rabbinic transition and establish a partnership with their new rabbi.
 By winter time, the process of transition is well underway.
 The URJ can assist in achieving your congregational vision by guiding both lay and rabbinic leaders in transition, utilizing best principles acquired from scholarship and experience.